ufs-community/ufs-srweather-app/docs/UsersGuide/source/CustomizingTheWorkflow/ConfigWorkflow.rst

       ${DOMAIN_PREGEN_BASEDIR}/${PREDEF_GRID_NAME}

    The workflow scripts will create a symlink in the experiment directory that will point to a subdirectory (having the same name as the experiment grid) under this directory.
-This variable should be set to a null string in ``config_defaults.yaml``, but it can be changed in the user-specified workflow configuration file (i.e.,  ``config.yaml``) set by ``EXPT_CONFIG_FN``.

 Test Directories
 ----------------------